IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

-Since the Ansible ping is successful, we can proceed with playbooks to create new virtual machines.
+Since the Ansible ping is successful, you can proceed with playbooks to create new virtual machines.

 ## Part 4: Designing the procedural part

-In [Part 2](#Part-2-Designing-the-Declarative-Part), we translated the lab design decisions into declarative YAML files to evaluate the desired state of the two virtual machines' network connections.
-Now we need to use this declarative information in procedures to effectively build, customize, and run the virtual machines.
+In [Part 2](#Part-2-Designing-the-Declarative-Part), you translated the lab design decisions into declarative YAML files to evaluate the desired state of the two virtual machines' network connections.
+Now you need to use this declarative information in procedures to effectively build, customize, and run the virtual machines.

-To build and launch virtual machines, we must first prepare folders and get access to scripts that start virtual machines.
-Next, we need to configure the hypervisor switch ports used to connect virtual machines in **trunk** mode.
+To build and launch virtual machines, you must first prepare folders and obtain access to scripts that start virtual machines.
+Next, you need to configure the hypervisor switch ports used to connect virtual machines in **trunk** mode.

 ### Step 1: Preparation stage at the Hypervisor level

-This is a copy of the first Ansible Playbook [**01_prepare.yml**](https://gitlab.inetdoc.net/iac/lab-01-02/-/blob/main/01_prepare.yml), which includes two categories of procedures.
+This is a copy of the first Ansible Playbook [**01_prepare.yaml**](https://gitlab.inetdoc.net/iac/lab01/-/blob/main/01_prepare.yaml), which includes two categories of procedures.

 ```yaml=